horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/binance/what-is-binance-smart-chain.md

 Things to keep in mind when interacting with BSC ecosystem:

-- a standalone blockchain with semi centralized architecture
+- a standalone blockchain with semi-centralized architecture
 - has its own cryptocurrency token and ecosystem
 - transaction fees are paid in BNB tokens
 - allows for fast and cheap transactions